tstohn/ESGI.documentation/_docs/software-overview.md

 # Six sequence patterns, each consisting of a list of barcodes
 [][-][][10X][][]
 | |    └─── 10 random bases
-| └─── separates forward and reverse read
+| └─── separates forward and reverse reads
 └─── AAGGCA,GGCTG,CGTCC

 # Mismatchfile
 1,0,1,0,1,0
 ```

+output:

 ## Count
-Count how many reads belong to each barcode and create single- cell feature matrix.
+Reads are sorted by cell and feature, and identical entries are collapsed, creating the final single-cell feature matrix.

+input is the output of demultiplex

 ## ESGI